servicecatalog/oscm-approval/README.md

 ## Init DB
-Run following commands to create and init the approval db
+Run following commands to create and init the approval db The password for the user approvaluser is approvaluser
 ```
 docker run -it --name seconddb --rm --network docker_default -v $WORKSPACE/docker/init:/initapproval servicecatalog/oscm-db bash
 export PGPASSWORD=secret